In this post, you will learn everything there is to know about using hero images/banners on your website landing pages.

 One of my favorite trends that have thankfully stuck around is the use of hero images or hero banners.

-If you’re not sure what these are, if you take a look at the front page of Magnet4Blogging (screenshot below), you’ll see that there is a large blurred, colored background image of myself at work, with my headline title and a CTA button placed over the top of it.
+If you're not sure what these are, if you take a look at the front page of Magnet4Blogging (screenshot below), you'll see that there is a large gradient background with a picture of me in the foreground with my headline title and a CTA button placed over the top of it.

 That whole section placed above the fold is essentially called a 'hero image'.
 Some people call them 'hero banners', or even a 'hero page section'.